 When you have a CT scan, you will lay down on a table, which then slides you into a cylinder-like scanner.
 The x-ray tube will then slowly rotate around you, taking multiple images, which are made cross-sectional by a complex computer.
 This painless procedure lets your doctor see the size, shape and position of organs and tissues deep in your body.

-Health Pointe is part of the American College of Radiology Registry for Lung Cancer Screening.
-Because of this, Health Pointe can perform CT low dose lung screenings and it can be billed to the patient’s insurance.
+Spectrum Health Grand Haven Center is part of the American College of Radiology Registry for Lung Cancer Screening.
+Because of this, Grand Haven Center can perform CT low dose lung screenings and it can be billed to the patient’s insurance.
 During a low dose CT scan, you lie on the table and the machine uses low dose (amount) of radiation to make detailed images of your lungs.
 The scan only takes a few minutes and should not be painful.
 The National Cancer Institute estimates a reduction of 16% in lung cancer mortality with the use of Low Dose CT screening.

 Get in touch for more imaging service information

 Grand Haven Center

 Monday to Friday 6:45 a.m. to 8 p.m.

 Sunday 8 a.m. to 4 p.m.